scytaleio/aws-iid-attestor/README.md

 The `pluginType` should be `"NodeAttestor"` and matches the HandshakeConfig.

 Configuration under `pluginData` are specific to the server IID attestor plugin and are passed to the plugin binary:
+    `access_id` specifies the AWS access secret key id of IAM user with action policy to allow "ec2:DescribeInstances", the plugin creates an ec2 client to introspect the instance being attested.
-    `access_id` specifies the AWS access secret key id and should have permission "ec2:DescribeInstances" `secret` specifies the AWS access secret key corresponding to the `access_id` `trust_domain` should corresponds to the configured [ trust_domain ](https://github.com/spiffe/spire/blob/master/doc/spire_server.md#server-configuration-file) of the SPIRE deployment.
+     `secret` specifies the AWS access secret key corresponding to the `access_id`.
+     `trust_domain` should corresponds to the configured [ trust_domain ](https://github.com/spiffe/spire/blob/master/doc/spire_server.md#server-configuration-file) of the SPIRE deployment.

 ### Start SPIRE Server